Has the role of the assessor changed?

 Assessors/mentors still need to plan learning around the standards.
 The standards are broken down into criteria, which can be planned against in the same way as the frameworks – so it's a home from home really.

-Although assessors can't assess the end-point, they can support apprentices, evaluate their work and send feedback.
+Although assessors can't assess the end-point assessment, they can support apprentices, evaluate their work and send feedback.
 Most apprentices will still collect a portfolio of evidence to showcase their skills, and to practice observations and professional discussions in preparation for the EPA – so assessors will still need to provide the same guidance as before.
 This sounds like a major change, so staff will need a bit of time to get used to all the subtle differences.

 Since the reforms, assessors have had a whole new set of skills to develop – and their targets have started to reflect this.
 Apprentices are now graded too, so assessors can measure how many of their apprentices achieve the highest grades.